-All individuals were assessed for external markings (removed scutes; see FFSBC 2013, 2014, 2015, 2016, 2017 for juvenile marking details) and the presence of a PIT tag (400 kHz PIT tags or 134.2 kHz ISO PIT tag; Biosonics Inc.) indicating previous capture.
+All individuals were assessed for external markings (removed scutes; see FFSBC 2013, 2014, 2015, 2016, 2017, 2018 for juvenile marking details) and the presence of a PIT tag (400 kHz PIT tags or 134.2 kHz ISO PIT tag; Biosonics Inc.) indicating previous capture.
 We followed the assumption that juvenile White Sturgeon captured without external markings were of wild origin.
 Untagged fish were considered to be new captures (i.e., not previously handled by researchers) and had PIT tags injected subdermally in the tissue layer between the ventral edge of the dorsal fin and the right mid-dorsal line.
 Prior to insertion, both the tag and tagging syringe were immersed in an antiseptic solution (Germaphene).
 Care was taken to angle the syringe needle so the tag was deposited in the subcutaneous layer and not the muscle tissue.
-The 2nd left lateral scute was removed from new captures (or recaptured White Sturgeon if present) using a sterilized scalpel in a manner consistent with the marking strategy employed by WDFW and ODFW.
+The 2nd left lateral scute was removed from new captures (or recaptured White Sturgeon if present) using a sterilized scalpel in order to serve as a permanent mark to indicate previous capture.

 White Sturgeon were measured for fork length (\pm 0.5 cm) and weight (\pm 2.2 kg).
 All life history data were recorded in the field on standardized data forms and later entered into an electronic database.
+Tissues samples were taken from every wild fish captured for future genetic analysis.
+A small piece of tissue (approximately 1.5 cm by 1.5 cm) from the tip of the dorsal fin was removed using surgical scissors, split into two sub samples, and archived in labelled scale envelopes.